allandev5959/allandev5959.github.io/_posts/2023-11-28-Deploy-T-Pot-Honeypot-To-AWS.md

 ![image](https://bohansec.com/assets/t-pot-blog/32.png "image")

-Examing of the hashes in VirusTotal, we found these "PTY" files appears to be some sort of Linux trojan that used by attackers to gain control on the comprimised Linux machines.
+Examining the hashes in VirusTotal, we found these "PTY" files appear to be some sort of Linux trojan that is used by attackers to gain control of the compromised Linux machines.

 ![image](https://bohansec.com/assets/t-pot-blog/33.png "image")